 Unlike criminal and family court proceedings, immigrants facing deportation in immigration court do not have a right to counsel if they cannot afford one.
 Without counsel, most immigrants face a complex and adversarial system alone.
 Those with representation are six times more likely to see a successful outcome.
-IJC’s free counsel has delivered a 90% success rate in completed cases, in contrast to a 16% success rate when an immigrant is without counsel, and a 3% success rate when a detained immigrant is without counsel.
+IJC’s free counsel has delivered a 93% success rate in completed cases, in contrast to a 16% success rate when an immigrant is without counsel, and a 3% success rate when a detained immigrant is without counsel.

 As we work to help thousands of individuals in need each year, IJC is developing the next generation of immigration lawyers and advocates and the shared knowledge of our growing coalition.
 Together, we represent access to justice, hope for the future, and the courage to stand up for immigrants’ rights.

 Immigrant Justice Corps is the visionary idea of the late Judge Robert Katzmann of the U.S. Court of Appeals for the Second Circuit, as a response to the crisis in legal representation for immigrants he saw every day as a federal judge.
 In 2007, he gave a lecture at the New York City Bar calling on the legal community to help address the problem, leading to the creation of the Study Group on Immigrant Representation.
 In 2010, he spearheaded the group’s New York Immigrant Representation Study to better understand the issue.
 This report revealed some startling facts about access to counsel for immigrants.

 - Legal services are in short supply.
 In New York City, 60% of detained immigrants facing deportation did not have attorneys by the time their cases were completed.
 Further, an estimated 40% of undocumented children were eligible for legal immigration status under current law, but too few had legal counsel to help them access those opportunities.